Polish G-spaces and continuous logic: Introduction

-It is also worth noting that for any continuous relational structure $M$, where any $n$-ary relation has $n\cdot id$ as an inverse continuity modulus, any formula admits an inverse continuity modulus which is a linear function.
+\begin{lem} For any continuous relational structure $M$, where any $n$-ary relation has $n\cdot id$ as an inverse continuity modulus, any formula $\phi$ admits an inverse continuity modulus which is of the form $k \cdot id$, where $k$ depends on the complexity of $\phi$. \end{lem}

+The proof is easy.
+For example it is applied in the proof that when $\phi_1$ and $\phi_2$ have inverse continuity moduli $\delta_1$ and $\delta_2$ respectively, then the formula $f(\phi_1 ,\phi_2 )$ obtained by applying a binary connective $f$, has an inverse continuity modulus of the form $2 \cdot max (\delta_1 , \delta_2 )$.
+This lemma will be used below in several arguments.

 For a continuous structure $M$ defined on $({\bf Y},d)$ let $Aut(M)$ be the subgroup of $Iso ({\bf Y},d)$ consisting of all isometries preserving the values of atomic formulas.
 It is easy to see that $Aut(M)$ is a closed subgroup with respect to the topology on $Iso ({\bf Y})$ defined above.